 Robotic surgery is sometimes used to treat cancers of the colon, prostate, and uterus, and its use in operating on other organs is also being studied.
 It’s not yet clear if robotic surgery leads to better long-term results than operations where the surgeon holds the instruments directly.

 Doctors are always looking for new ways to remove or destroy cancer cells.
 Some of these methods are blurring the line between what we commonly think of as surgery and other forms of treatment.

-Researchers are testing many new techniques, like using high intensity focused ultrasound, microwaves or radio waves (called radiofrequency ablation, or RFA), and even high-powered magnets to try to get rid of unwanted tissue.
-These techniques are promising but are still largely experimental.
+Researchers are testing many new techniques, like using high-intensity focused ultrasound, microwaves, and even high-powered magnets to try to get rid of unwanted tissue.
+These techniques are promising, but still largely experimental.

 As doctors have learned how to better control the energy waves used in radiation therapy, some newer radiation techniques that work almost as well as surgery have been found.
 By using radiation sources from different angles, stereotactic radiation therapy delivers a large precise radiation dose to a small tumor area.
 The process is so exact that this is sometimes called stereotactic surgery, even though no cut is actually made.
-In fact, the machines used to deliver this treatment have names like Gamma Knife and CyberKnife, but no knife is involved.
-The brain is the most common site that is treated using this technique, but it is also used on head, neck, lung, and spine tumors.
+In fact, the machines used to deliver this treatment have names like Gamma Knife and CyberKnife®, but no knife is involved.
+The brain is the most common site that can be treated using this technique, but it’s also used on some head, neck, lung, spine, and other tumors.
 Researchers are looking for ways to use it to treat other types of cancer, too.

 Last Revised: 09/29/2014